 If you’re on the hunt for face masks for yourself and your family, the mask’s protection level is the top priority.
-The Respokare NIOSH N95 Respirator Mask, a new mask from Innonix, claims to go far beyond the high standard set for approved N95 antiviral personal protective equipment (PPE).
-The masks are available four colors for $50 for a pack of four masks.
+The Respokare NIOSH N95 Respirator Mask, a new mask from Innonix, says to go far beyond the high standard set for approved N95 antiviral personal protective equipment (PPE).
+These masks are available for $50 for a pack of five masks.

 The National Institute for Occupational Safety and Health (NIOSH) is part of the Centers for Disease Protection and Control (CDC).
 NIOSH N95 approved respirator masks must block at least 95% of particles as small as 0.3 microns.
 The Respokare goes further than just blocking particles; it also inactivates up to 99.9% of flu viruses and other airborne health hazards within minutes.
 The Respokare NIOSH N95 Respirator Mask passed the N95 standard tests conducted by Nelson Lab following the Food and Drug Administration’s Good Laboratory Practice (GLP) regulation to achieve the approval of the FDA and the CDC.